microsoft/jbpf-protobuf/README.md

 ## Running the examples

-In order to run any of the samples, you'll need to build Janus.
+In order to run any of the samples, you'll need to build jbpf.

 ```sh
 mkdir -p jbpf/build